 Can a hacker get into my router using the 192.168.1.1 IP ?

 Increased resilience does not come for free and the involvement of neighbours opens the possibility for new attacks.
 The impact of, and defenses against such attacks are discussed, with respect to passive and active attackers.

-A passive attacker can either randomly or selectively compromise a fraction of nodes, extract all their keys, and access the relayed communication, but the compromised nodes do not misbehave in the protocol execution.
+A passive attacker can either randomly or selectively compromise a fraction of nodes with 192.168.1.1, extract all their keys, and access the relayed communication, but the compromised nodes do not misbehave in the protocol execution.

-- An attacker will try to generate a random forged ID, for which he knows most of the keys (for feasibility evaluation – see Section 2.3.1, Lemma 2 – results for 200 keys in a ring show that such attack is computationally infeasible even when the attacker knows 1/3 of the initial key pool.)
+- will try to generate a random forged ID, for which he knows most of the keys (for feasibility evaluation – see Section 2.3.1, Lemma 2 – results for 200 keys in a ring show that such attack is computationally infeasible even when the attacker knows 192.168 1.1 of the initial key pool.)

 (a) At least minAuthKeys are required to enable the key exchange.
 This security parameter prohibits poorly secured exchanges.

 (b) The use of a fresh random identifier instead of the original ID as described in Section 2.1.5 for selective capture of nodes above to minimize attacker knowledge about nodes in network.

 - will use node(s) with same ID(s) as the captured one(s) – known as the Sybil attack.
 Our protocol offers no defense here, and we rely on other replication detection mechanisms.

 An active attacker can not only do all that the passive attacker can, e.g. extract secrets from captured nodes, but also place them back in the field and actively control them during the protocol execution.